budderhoernla/unbound/README.md

 - docker-compose.yml: Change the IP in the port-mapping section to IP of your hosts network adapter.
 - core/unbound.conf: change to your liking, I used the examples provided [here](https://calomel.org/unbound_dns.html) to pre-configure this unbound.conf.

-To install, pull the repository.
-Run docker-compose build unbound docker-compose up -d unbound
+To install, pull the repository, then run

+`docker-compose build unbound`

+and

+`docker-compose up -d unbound`

 Test with `dig @[host-IP] com.
 SOA +dnssec` as described at the end of this [HowTo](https://www.unbound.net/documentation/howto_anchor.html)